Symmetric observations without symmetric causal explanations: Proof via counterexample

-Equations~\eqref{eq:symm} and \eqref{eq:iden} are linear in the probabilities $p_\text{inf}(a_0,\dots,a_6)$.
-This means that determining the existence of a $p_\text{inf}(a_0,\dots,a_6)$ that satisfies the necessary properties is an instance of a linear program \cite{boydbook}.
-In the computational appendix \cite{compapp} we set up this linear program and show that it is infeasible, i.e., that a collection of non-negative numbers $\{p_\text{inf}(a_0,\dots,a_6)\}_{a_0,\dots,a_6\in\{-1,1\}}$ that, simultaneously, sum to one and satisfy Eqs.~\eqref{eq:symm} and \eqref{eq:iden} does not exist.
-Recall that such a collection should exist if the original distribution $p(a,b,c)$ given in Eq.~\eqref{eq:prob} was possible to create with a symmetric strategy in the triangle scenario.
-Thus, we have a proof that none of the probability distributions given by Eq.~\eqref{eq:prob} for $E_1=E_1^c$ and $E_2=-1/3$ admits a symmetric realization.
+Recall that at least one collection of non-negative $\{p_\text{inf}(a_0,\dots,a_6)\}_{a_0,\dots,a_6\in\{-1,1\}}$ that sum to 1 and satisfy Eqs.~\eqref{eq:symm}-\eqref{eq:iden2} should exist if the original distribution $p(a,b,c)$ given in Eq.~\eqref{eq:prob} was possible to create with a symmetric strategy in the triangle scenario.
+Thus, we have a proof that the probability distribution given by Eq.~\eqref{eq:prob} for $E_1=E_1^c$ and $E_2=-1/3$ does not admit a symmetric realization.

-At this point, two facts must be highlighted: i) it is known that the distribution \eqref{eq:prob} with $E_1=E_1^c$, $E_2=-1/3$ and $E_3\approx-0.5260$ can be realized with a non-symmetric strategy when the sources distribute physical systems obeying the rules of classical physics, and ii) we have not requested any special property to the sources in our symmetric construction.
+At this point, two facts must be highlighted: (i) It is known that the distribution \eqref{eq:prob} with $E_1=E_1^c$, $E_2=-1/3$ and $E_3=-3E_1^c$ can be realized with a non-symmetric strategy when the sources distribute physical systems obeying the rules of classical physics (see Appendix \ref{app:E1c} and Ref.~\cite{gisin2020}) and (ii) we have not required any special property of the sources in our symmetric construction.
 In particular, we have not demanded that they distribute physical systems described according to any particular physical theory.
-Thus, our result is a proof that symmetries in a probability distribution not always translates to symmetries in its realization: while Eq.~\eqref{eq:prob} with $E_1=E_1^c$, $E_2=-1/3$ and $E_3\approx-0.5260$ is symmetric under permutations of parties and can be realized in the triangle scenario classically, neither by using physical systems described by classical, quantum, or potentially stronger-than-quantum physics, it will be possible to realize in setups where all sources and measurement devices are equal.
+Thus, our result is a proof that symmetries in a probability distribution do not always translate to symmetries in its realization: While Eq.~\eqref{eq:prob} with $E_1=E_1^c$, $E_2=-1/3$ and $E_3=-3E_1^c$ is symmetric under permutations of parties and can be realized in the triangle scenario classically, neither by using physical systems described by classical, quantum, or potentially stronger-than-quantum physics, it will be possible to realize in setups where all sources and measurement devices are equal.